tmsperera/headless-chat/README.md

     ];
     ```

-   > 💡 Ultimately the models are resolved from Laravel Service Container, so you can also override the Model class inside the `register` method of your `AppServiceProvider` instead of modifying or even publishing the `headless-chat` config. just as below
+   > 💡 Ultimately the models are resolved from Laravel Service Container, so you can also override the Model class inside the `register` method of your `AppServiceProvider` instead of modifying or even publishing the `headless-chat` config just as below.
    >
    > ```php
    > namespace App\Providers;